DLCloning/DLClone/README.md

 * #### Fine-tuning

-    The best HP configuration is **Slanted Triangular**.
+    From our analysis emerged that **Slanted Triangular** is the best HP configuration.
-    We fine-tuned the model for around 100 epochs, changing the number of steps based on the dataset size.
+    Thus, we selected this model and fine-tuned it for around 100 epochs, changing the number of steps based on the dataset size.
-    In the table you can find the number of steps for each dataset
+    The following table shows the number of steps for each dataset
     | Dataset     | Steps |
     |-------------|-------|
     | Very Strong |  152k |